Xuzhou-Huang/AIP-in-Azure-China/Use AIP with 21V default domain.md

   The Microsoft Information Protection Sync Service service principal is not available in Azure China tenants by default, and is required for Azure Information Protection.

-  The following command only need to be run one time.
+  The following command only need to be run **for once**.
 If your tenant already have this service principal, please skip this step.

   ```
   PS > Connect-azaccount -environmentname azurechinacloud